cyberark/conjur/policy-guide.md

 The role `group:frontend` has `execute` privilege on the `prod/frontend` policy, which gives members of this group permission to change the policy.

 Policy updates are submitting by POST-ing the new policy to the URL `/policies/:id`, where `id` is the fully qualified id of the policy (e.g. `the-account:policy:prod/frontend`).
 Policy updates submitted in this way can only modify data under the id path `prod/frontend`.
 In this way, management of the Possum policy can be delegated to various teams, giving each one responsibility for their own projects and applications.

+## Loading policies through the CLI

+Use `possum policy load <policy-id> <policy-file>` to load a policy through the CLI.

+Use a single dash `-` as the `policy-file` argument to read the policy from STDIN.

+Here's an example:

+{% highlight shell %}
+$ possum policy load frontend frontend.yml
+Policy loaded
+{% endhighlight %}

 # Policy reference